EBI-Metagenomics/miassembler/docs/README.md

 ### Required DBs:

-- `--reference_genome`: reference genome in FASTA format
+- `--reference_genomes_folder`: Path to the folder that contains all required reference genomes in FASTA format.
 - `--diamond_db`: pre-formatted diamond db to use in the frameshift correction step.
 Internally, we use NCBI_nr.